RTOpt/multimodal-simulator/README.md

 ### Dispatcher

-A dispatcher is an object that inherits from the base class **Dispatcher** (/multimodalsim/optimization/dispatcher.py) and that overrides the **dispatch** method.
+A dispatcher is an object that inherits from the base class **Dispatcher** (/multimodalsim/optimization/dispatcher.py) and that has a **dispatch** method.
 This method is called whenever the OptimizeEvent is processed (and an optimization is required).
 It has for objective to optimize the vehicle routing and the trip-route assignment.
-In other words, it determines the list of next stops (i.e., the route) of each vehicle and which leg is assigned to which route (or vehicle).
+In other words, it determines the list of next stops (i.e., the route) of each vehicle and which leg is assigned to which route.

 The **dispatch** method takes a State object as argument.
-Since a State object is essentially a deep copy of the environment (see **Environment** and **State** above), it is in particular possible to extract from it information about the vehicles and the trips.
-This information can then be used to construct and solve and optimization model.
+Since a State object is essentially a deep copy of the environment (see **Environment** and **State** above), it is in particular possible to extract from it information about the routes and the legs.
+This information can then be used to construct and solve an optimization model.

 The output of the **dispatch** method is an object of type **OptimizationResult** (/multimodalsim/optimization/optimization.py).
-This object essentially contains a copy of the Trips and the Vehicle objects that were modified by the optimization algorithm of the **dispatch** method.
+This object essentially contains a copy of the Trip objects and the Vehicle objects that were modified by the optimization algorithm of the **dispatch** method.

 Note that overriding the **dispatch** method of the base class **Dispatcher** directly requires a relatively advanced knowledge of the package.
-If your simulation involves the use of shuttle-like vehicles, you may find it easier to start with a ShuttleDispatcher (see **ShuttleDispatcher** below).

-A few examples of dispatchers are provided with the package (see, **Example 1** and **Example 2**), but in general, users will probably want to create their own Dispatcher object, whether it inherits from ShuttleDispatcher (see below) or from the base class Dispatcher directly.
+In many cases, it is sufficient to use the default **dispatch** method and override the **prepare_input** and the **optimize** methods.
+For more details, see the next subsection.

-#### ShuttleDispatcher
+#### Default **dispatch** method

-The ShuttleDispatcher (/multimodalsim/optimization/dispatcher.py) is a dispatcher that was created with the purpose of facilitating the integration of optimization algorithms to simulations with shuttles (or shuttle-like vehicles).
-In particular, it makes it easier to translate the results of optimization into a language understandable by the simulator.
+The default **dispatch** method was created with the purpose of facilitating the integration of optimization algorithms to simulations.
+In particular, it makes it possible to translate optimization results into a language understandable by the simulator without having to understand all the intricate details of the simulator.

 The predefined **dispatch** method calls successively the following three methods:
 * **prepare_input**:
-  * Description: This method extracts from the state the trips and the vehicles that you want to be considered by the optimization algorithm.
+  * Description: This method selects from the state the legs and the routes that you want to be considered by the optimization algorithm.
-    For example, you may want to include only the trips that are not already assigned to a vehicle.
+    For example, you may want to include only the legs that are not already assigned to a route.
-  * Default behavior: All the trips and all the vehicles of the environment are optimized.
+  * Default behavior: All the legs and all the routes of the environment are optimized.
   * Input:
     * state (**State**): the state of the environment at the time of optimization (see
       **State** above)
   * Output:
-    * trips (**list** of **Trip** objects): list of the trips that will be considered by the **optimize** method (see bullet point below).
+    * selected_next_legs (**list** of **Leg** objects): list of the next legs selected to be considered by the **optimize** method (see bullet point below).
+A "next leg" is the first leg of the list Trip.next_legs.
-    * vehicles: (**list** of **Vehicle** objects): list of the vehicles that will be considered by the **optimize** method (see bullet point below).
+    * selected_routes: (**list** of **Route** objects): list of the routes selected to be considered by the **optimize** method (see bullet point below).
 * **optimize**:
   * Description: This method determines the vehicle routing and the trip-route assignment.
 In other words, this is where the optimization algorithm should be coded.
   * Default behavior: This method has no default behavior.
 It must be overriden.
   * Input:
-    * trips (**list** of **Trip** objects): List of the trips to be considered by the optimization algorithm (i.e., first output of **prepare_input**).
+    * selected_next_legs (**list** of **Leg** objects): list of the next legs selected to be considered by the optimization algorithm (i.e., first output of **prepare_input**).
-    * vehicles (**list** of **Vehicle** objects): List of the vehicles to be considered by the optimization algorithm (i.e., second output of **prepare_input**).
+    * selected_routes (**list** of **Route** objects): list of the routes selected to be considered by the optimization algorithm (i.e., second output of **prepare_input**).
     * current_time: Integer equal to the current time of the state of the environment.
 Note that the current time of the state may be different from the current time of the environment due to the "freeze interval".